jharris4/html-webpack-tags-plugin/README.md

 Example
 -------
-Using `HtmlWebpackIncludeAssetsPlugin` and `CopyWebpackPlugin` to include assets to `html-webpack-plugin` template:
+Using `HtmlWebpackIncludeAssetsPlugin` and `CopyWebpackPlugin` to include assets to `html-webpack-plugin` template :

 ```javascript
 plugins: [